tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/alarm-service.md

 # Alarm Service

-Alarm Service DSL is a wrapper over Alarm Service module provided by CSW.
+The Alarm Service DSL is a wrapper for the Alarm Service module provided by CSW.
-You can refer a detailed documentation of Alarm Service provided by CSW @extref[here](csw:services/alarm).
+You can refer to detailed documentation of the Alarm Service provided by CSW @extref[here](csw:services/alarm).

 This DSL provides an API to set the severity of alarm.

 ## setSeverity

-This API sets alarm severity for alarm key to provided value and keeps refreshing it in the background with the interval of config value `csw-alarm.refresh-interval`.
+This API sets alarm severity for an `AlarmKey` to the provided level and keeps refreshing it in the background with the interval of config value `csw-alarm.refresh-interval`.
 Default value for `csw-alarm.refresh-interval` config is _3 seconds_ which is configured in downstream CSW alarm modules `reference.conf` file.

-`setSeverity` API requires user to provide `AlarmKey` and `AlarmSeverity`.
+The `setSeverity` API requires user to provide `AlarmKey` and `AlarmSeverity`.

 ### AlarmKey

 `AlarmKey` represents unique alarm in the given subsystem and component e.g. `nfiraos.trombone.tromboneaxislowlimitalarm`

-Following example demonstrate creation of `AlarmKey`
+The following example demonstrates the creation of an `AlarmKey`

 Kotlin
 :   @@snip [AlarmServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/AlarmServiceDslExample.kts) { #alarm-key }

 ### AlarmSeverity

-Supported `AlarmSeverity` are:
+The supported `AlarmSeverity` levels are:

 1. Okay
 1. Warning